PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

         However, that configuration does not work.
 It fails early probably because of some dependency on /dev/console before the USB connection is established.

-        But there is a work around for this that does work fine (but has some side effects).
+        But there is a work around for this that works better (but has some side effects).
 The following configuration will also create a NSH USB console but this version will will use /dev/console.
 Instead, it will use the normal /dev/ttyACM0 USB serial device for the console: